TyeMcQueen/go-lager/README.md

 (as a single line) which GCP understands well.
 Note that it is still easy for a human to read with the consistent order used.

-Lager is about as efficient as https://github.com/uber-go/zap or https://github.com/rs/zerolog in CPU usage and lack of allocations per log line.
-But this efficiency was not allowed to make it inconvenient to write code that uses Lager.
+Lager is efficient but not to the point of making it inconvenient to write code that uses Lager.

 It also provides more granularity when controlling which log lines to write